ChaoGlenXu/Vue-Map-Location-Finder-Web-App/README.md

 ## Description

-VueMapLocationWebApp is a web application developed by myself (Chao Xu) to demonstrate my skills in Javascript, Vue.js, Website development, Google Maps integration, and UI design.
+VueMapLocationFinderWebApp is a web application developed by myself (Chao Xu) to demonstrate my skills in Javascript, Vue.js, Website development, Google Maps integration, and UI design.

 ## Features